Announcing Year 2 of the PhD Collab pilot program

 We are cognizant that trans/interdisciplinarity and collaboration look different in different fields/research areas.
 In adjudicating proposals, we are looking for work that will bring together differing knowledge bases and approaches to an area of inquiry, and ideally the opening of new collaborative possibilities.
 In particular, the PhD students involved are expected to work with one another to enrich the scholarship and their own learning, and co-produce scholarly outputs.

 There is a firm expectation that collaborative, trans/interdisciplinary work conducted by students is overtly reflected in the dissertations of all involved students, so that it can be properly recognized and assessed as doctoral scholarship.
-We are cognizant that standards are different for what forms of scholarly work and expression are considered appropriate and/or innovative in different disciplines, and that the CoLab outputs will take different forms in individual dissertations.
+We are cognizant that standards are different for what forms of scholarly work and expression are considered appropriate and/or innovative in different disciplines, and that the Collab outputs will take different forms in individual dissertations.

 What is the difference between large vs small awards?